Yom Kippur is the Jewish day of atonement. The holiest Jewish day of the year is a fast that many spend praying for forgiveness in synagogue.

 Yom Kippur Traditions

-Yom Kippur is the end of the High Holy Days which start ten days before on Rosh Hashanah, or forty days before for the more devout.
+Yom Kippur is the end of the High Holidays which start ten days before on Rosh Hashanah, or forty days before for the more devout.

 Since Yom Kippur is a fast, we prepare for it with a feast on the afternoon before.
 There we eat fruits with honey and honey cakes.